-- (a) Proposed alterations to certain types of plant are regulated by the NER9, requiring a relevant Generator, Network User or Market Network Service Provider to submit its proposal to the Connecting NSP and AEMO where the proposed alteration will affect the plant's performance relative to the technical requirements in the relevant NER Chapter 5 schedule. - (b) Proposed alterations that are regulated under these NER processes cannot be commissioned unless the Connecting NSP and AEMO are satisfied as to certain technical matters10.

-2.5.3.
-Integration of system strength impact assessment and connection processes

-System strength impact assessments are part of the broader assessment and approval process for 4.6.6 Connections.
-The system strength impact assessment process for new connections is shown in Figure 3.
+- (a) Proposed alterations to certain types of plant that is subject to NER Chapter 5 technical requirements are regulated by the NER9, requiring a 5.3.9 and 5.3.12.
+A relevant Generator, Network User or Market Network Service Provider to submit its proposal to the Connecting NSP and AEMO where the proposed alteration will affecthave certain impacts on the plant's performance relative to the technical requirements in the relevant NER Chapter 5 schedule or on system strength, as specified in those clauses. - (b) Proposed alterations that are regulated under these NER processes cannot be commissioned unless the Connecting NSP and AEMO are satisfied as to certain technical matters10. - 2.5.3.
+Integration of system strength impact assessment and connection or alteration processes - (a) System strength impact assessments are part of the broader assessment and approval process for 4.6.6 Connections-(both new connections and relevant plant alterations). - (b) The system strength impact assessment process for new connections is shown in Figure 3.
 The orange boxes in the flowchart show actions and decisions made by an Applicant, while the blue boxes show actions and decisions made by a Connecting NSP.
+In order to incorporate all substantive steps, please note that the figure does not represent outcomes of a Preliminary Assessment or a Full Assessment that indicate the 4.6.6 Connection has no general system strength impact.
+For clarity, at that point the system strength impact assessment process is at an end. - (c) 4.6.6 Connections that are comprised of alterations Alterations to plant initiated under

-4.6.6 Connections that are comprised of alterations to plant do not follow the same process as those that are comprised of new plant.
-AEMO considers a submission under NER 5.3.9(b) or NER 5.3.12(b) to be equivalent to an application to connect, as an Applicant is required to either provide an SSRS with its submission or state its election to pay a system strength charge (SSC), instead.
-AEMO considers that the system strength impact assessment to be carried out by a Connecting NSP following receipt of such a submission must be a Full Assessment or a Stability Assessment, as applicable, so the process must be taken as being similar to that shown in Figure 3 following the application to connect.
+NER 5.3.9 or 5.3.12 do not follow the same NER connections process as those that are comprised of new plant.
+AEMO considers a, but their system strength impact is also assessed under NER 5.3.4B.
+For these purposes, where a proposed alteration to plant is a 4.6.6 Connection (refer to section 2.3): - (i) the Applicant should request a Preliminary Assessment11 prior to making a formal submission under NER 5.3.9(b) or NER 5.3.12(b) to as part of initial discussions with its Connected NSP, which can be considered comparable to a connection enquiry as shown in Figure 3; and - (ii) the Applicant's submission under NER 5.3.9(b) or NER 5.3.12(b) is equivalent to an application to connect, as an Applicant is required to either provide an SSRS with its submission or state its election to pay a system strength charge (SSC), instead.
+AEMO considers that 12, therefore the system strength impact assessment to be carried out by a Connecting NSP following receipt of such athat submission must be a Full Assessment or a Stability Assessment, as applicable, so the process must be taken as being similar to that shown in Figure 3 following the application to connect.